CALlanoR/SystemDesign/AWS/Section19_ServerlessOverview.md

   <br/>
 </p>

+## Customization at the Edge
+- Many modern applications execute some form of the logic at the edge
+- Edge function:
+  - A code that you write and attach to CloudFront distributions
+  - Runs close to your users to minimize latency

-## CloudFront Functions & Lambda@Edge
+### CloudFront provides two types: CloudFront Functions & Lambda@Edge
 - To customize the CDN content
-- To execute some form of logic at the edge.
-- Runs  close to your users to minimize latency.
+- Pay only for what you use
+- Fully serverless

 ### Uses cases:
 - Website securitty